Dental pellicle: Later bacteria

 Other bacteria, including Streptococcus mutans, are able to grow in these colonies.
 Streptococcus mutans is important, because it is associated with dental caries.
 These bacteria produce the enzyme glucosyltransferase.
 Glucosyl transferase converts sucrose into exopolysaccharides.
-These exopolysacharides create a sticky environment that allows other bacteria to attach to the initial colonies and protect them from acids.
+These exopolysaccharides create a sticky environment that allows other bacteria to attach to the initial colonies and protect them from acids.
 As the plaque develops and expands, oxygen can no longer diffuse into the colonies.

 After a few days, anaerobic, gram-negative cocci, rods, and filaments begin to colonize the plaque.
 After several weeks, the cocci, rods, and filaments grow together forming colonies known as corncobs.
 This anaerobic environment causes facultative anaerobes such as S. mutans and Lactobacilli to break down sucrose through fermentation pathways.
 These bacteria produce lactic acid as a metabolic byproduct.
 If the concentration of lactic acid becomes high enough, the pH around the plaque will drop below 5.5, and demineralization will occur.